simonehagey/orbdot/docs/source/example_wasp-12.rst

         e0 = 0.0
         w0 = 0.0

 This shows us that it took 3.43 seconds to run and that the Bayesian evidence (``logZ``) for the model is -204.9.
 The best-fit parameter values are also shown, with the uncertainties representing the 68% confidence interval on the weighted posterior samples.
-The following table compares these results with those of Yee et al. (2020), [1]_ and we see that they fall within :math:`1-\sigma`.
+The following table compares these results with those of Yee et al. (2020), [1]_ and we see that they agree.

 .. list-table::
    :header-rows: 1